 OCC reports the person's primary occupation.
 Respondents who held more than one job were to report the job at which they worked the largest number of hours.
 For persons who were employed at the time of the survey, OCC relates to the job worked during the preceding week; unemployed persons and those not currently in the labor force were to give their most recent occupation.
 The CPS interviewer collected information by asking what kind of work the person was doing, and Census Bureau staff coded the information into the contemporary CPS or census occupational classification.
 Researchers who wish to work with a consistent occupational coding scheme for 1968 forward should use the OCC1950 variable.
 For general discussion of employment concepts, including the definition of those not in the labor force, see the documentation on EMPSTAT.

 In addition to universe changes, the coding scheme for the occupational data in the CPS changed over time.
 For 1962-1967, an occupational classification scheme with fewer than 40 codes was used.
-In 1968-1970, occupations were coded using the 1960 census classification scheme; in 1971-1982, using the 1970 census classification scheme; in 1983-1991, using the 1980 census classification scheme; in 1992-2002, using the 1990 census classification scheme; and in 2003 forward, using the 2000 census classification scheme.
+In 1968-1970, occupations were coded using the 1960 census classification scheme; in 1971-1982, using the 1970 census classification scheme; in 1983-1991, using the 1980 census classification scheme; in 1992-2002, using the 1990 census classification scheme; in 2003-2010, using the 2000 census classification scheme; in 2011 forward, using the 2010 census classification scheme.
 OCC provides the codes given in the original CPS data; OCC1950, which recodes occupations into a common format using the 1950 census classification scheme, provides comparability over time beginning in 1968.

 Comparability with IPUMS-USA